arnaudporet/kgml2sif/readme.md

 TP53    expression_GErel    MDM2
 ```

 When processing `p53_signaling_pathway.xml`, kgml2sif identifies two edges linking TP53 to MDM2.
 Theses two edges are therefore multi-edges.
-However, they are not considered invalid by kgml2sif since it can not determine if one of them is wrong, or which is the most relevant, or if they are both meaningful (kgml2sif is an algorithm, not a human expert able to perform such judgments).
+However, they are not considered invalid by kgml2sif since it can not determine if one of them is wrong, or which is the most relevant, or if they are both meaningful (kgml2sif is not a human expert able to perform such judgments).

 Consequently, because these edges are not considered invalid by kgml2sif, they are left inside the output SIF file and the user is warned about the presence of such edges.

 ## The KGML file format

 KGML stands for KEGG Markup Language.
-It is an [XML](https://www.w3.org/XML/) representation of KEGG pathways and is a file format in which KEGG pathways can be downloaded, either from [KEGG Pathway](https://www.genome.jp/kegg/pathway.html) or using the [KEGG API](https://www.kegg.jp/kegg/rest/keggapi.html).
+It is an [XML](https://www.w3.org/XML/) representation of [KEGG pathways](https://www.genome.jp/kegg/pathway.html) and is a file format in which KEGG pathways can be downloaded, either from KEGG Pathway itself or using the [KEGG API](https://www.kegg.jp/kegg/rest/keggapi.html).

-For full explanation of the KGML file format, please see https://www.kegg.jp/kegg/xml/docs/.
+For full explanations about the the KGML file format, please see https://www.kegg.jp/kegg/xml/docs/.

 ## The SIF file format